Regulations Related to Accomplices in Criminal Cases

 It is good to know that an accomplice must offer a correct statement and truthful evidence to the prosecution before being charged with any crime.
 A person in the UK can be considered an accomplice if he supplies another party with money, firearms or anything like it.
 During a testimony as an accomplice, a person might incriminate himself/herself if he/she will offer evidence in a criminal case and has not been asked to plead guilty.
 Such situation needs to attentively be measured by the magistrates’ court before the first hearing in the court of law.

-Please do not hesitate to contact our team of criminal defence lawyers in the UK for additional information about the rules related to the accomplices involved in criminal cases in the country.
+Please do not hesitate to contact our team of criminal defence solicitors in London for additional information about the rules related to the accomplices involved in criminal cases in the country.